 Note: Availability Zones are not available in all Azure Regions

-I hope the above diagram helps further understand the storage redundancy options available in Azure.
-As always, feedback is welcome.
+I hope the above diagram helps in understanding the storage redundancy options available in Azure.